Basil Rákóczi: Style

 His style varies greatly as he believed to explore psychological aspects of his work.
 A great many of his friends and contemporaries relied on psychology as a means of art and a number of his friends were members of the Society of Creative Psychology.
 As a result, his painting have a very modernist yet unique style that is only repeated within the group he formed and ran, The White Stag.
 He primarily used oil and gouache as a medium but frequently worked with monotype and watercolour and ceramics for tile designs.

 Exhibitions and public collections

+During the 1930s Rákóczi exhibited with Lucy Wertheim.
+Rákóczi exhibited under the name 'Benny Beaumont' until he changed his name by deed poll to 'Basil Ivan Rákóczi' in 1938.
+Rákóczi potentially began informally using the name 'Basil Rákóczi' as early as 1933.

 Basil Rákóczi's work has featured in over 150 exhibitions, of which more than 60 have been solo shows.
 His first commercial exhibition was in 1935 at the Artificer's Guild in Cambridge and throughout his life, he had regular exhibitions at the Irish Museum of Living Art, the Royal Hibernian Academy and the Watercolour Society of Ireland.

-More recently, in the summer of 2005, his paintings were featured at the Irish Museum of Modern Art along with other White Stag works in a successful exhibition.
-Further exhibitions are in planning at locations currently unknown.
+In 2005, Rákóczi's paintings were displayed along other members of The White Stag group at the Irish Museum of Modern Art.

 He has art works in public collections across the globe including the University of Sussex, Derby City Art Gallery, Manchester City Art Gallery, Dublin's Trinity College, the Ulster Museum in Belfast, the Queensland Australia National Collection and Auckland City Art Gallery.

+Personal life

+In 1930, Rákóczi married Kathleen Mather (Note: Also cited as Natacha Mather.) in Brighton, with whom he had one son.
+Rákóczi and Mather separated in 1932 and officially divorced in 1938.

+On 21 March 1979 Rákóczi died in London aged 70.
+Rákóczi wrote an autobiography which remains unpublished.